Picture Lights

 What is an LED Picture Light?

-An LED picture light is a fixture that is specifically designed to be used to highlight artwork such as paintings in an effective way.
+An LED picture wall light is a fixture that is specifically designed to be used to highlight artwork such as paintings in an effective way.
 This is defined by the light’s ability to shine at a certain beam angle to provide sufficient light and do so with perfect colour rendering and no UV effects.

 Oftentimes, modern picture lights will have a slim profile so as not to distract from the art itself.
 They also tend to have recessed bulbs to help prevent any sort of glare.
 Just as commonly, you’ll find picture spotlight fixtures with tilting heads, which is especially beneficial for spaces where you change the art frequently.